OzzyD1/web-api-labs/README.md

 -   Login, Sign-out and Sign-up pages work
 -   You can see certain components depending if you are authenticated or not
     -   Add to favourites, watchlist and their respective site header buttons
+-   Protected Routes are there but the pages display nothing